CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{Hierarchical Repair Strategy}

 Once a failure is diagnosed, the Orchestrator employs a hierarchical strategy to generate a repair plan.
-This strategy operationalizes the selection of the next action $a_t$ by prioritizing experiential knowledge $\mathcal{K}_{evo}$ over generalized reasoning. \begin{itemize} \item \textbf{Tier 1: Knowledge-driven Repair.} The agent first queries the Evolutionary Memory Module for $\mathcal{K}_{evo}$ related to similar failures.
+Specifically, it selects the next action $a_t$ by prioritizing the knowledge from past experience $\mathcal{K}_{evo}$ over generalized reasoning. \begin{itemize} \item \textbf{Tier 1: Knowledge-driven Repair.} The agent first queries the Evolutionary Memory Module for $\mathcal{K}_{evo}$ related to similar failures.
 If a previously successful repair strategy is found, it is immediately adopted as the next action $a_t$.
-This approach leverages past experience to solve recurring problems quickly and reliably. \item \textbf{Tier 2: LLM-driven Creative Repair.} If no relevant solution is found in $\mathcal{K}_{evo}$, the agent escalates the problem to the LLM.
+This approach leverages past experience to solve recurring problems quickly and reliably. \item \textbf{Tier 2: LLM-driven Creative Repair.} If no relevant solution is found in $\mathcal{K}_{evo}$, the agent pushes the problem to the LLM.
 It provides the LLM with the full context ($\mathcal{H}_{t-1}$, $W_{current}$) to generate a novel repair plan, which then defines the action $a_t$. \end{itemize}